HelpBot Assistant

 Types of templates

-Syncfusion Vue components have three types of templates, such as:
+Syncfusion® Vue components support three types of templates:

 Slot template

-In the Vue component, the v-slot directive is used to define a slot template in the component’s template where users can insert custom content.
-Refer to the following code sample.
+In a Vue component, use the v-slot directive to define a slot template where users can insert custom content.
+See the sample below.

 <ejs-grid ref="grid" :dataSource="ds">